charlesxin97/Random-Number-and-Virtual-Environment/README.md

 'script.ipynb' contains visualizations, can be run by Jupyter notebook and Binder.

 # Environment requirement
 The file "requirements.txt" lists all packages needed to run those scripts.
-Compare to that list, we only need to do a "pip install Jupyter" by hand, others will be created when you build the enviroment.
+Compare to that list, we only need to do a "pip install Jupyter" and a "pip install matplotlib" by hand, others will be created when you build the enviroment.

 The following steps lists all job to be done to create the environment.